Russia's ambassador to Turkey assassinated in Ankara

 Here's what we know right now:

+• Off-duty police officer Mevlut Mert Altintas was the gunman, Turkish Interior Minister Suleyman Soylu said in a press conference.
+The attacker was born in 1994 in the town of Soke in Turkey's Aydin province, he said.

+• Turkey's official Anadolu news agency reported that the gunman had been neutralized.
+But it was not immediately clear whether the attacker was killed or captured by police.

-• Karlov was giving a speech at the opening ceremony of a photo exhibit when an assailant opened fire.
+• Karlov was giving a speech at the opening ceremony of a photo exhibit when the gunman opened fire.

-• Images of the scene showed a body on the ground as a man with a pistol stood nearby.
-In a caption, The Associated Press news agency described the man with the gun as the attacker.
-CNN has not independently confirmed the identities of the people in the photograph.
+• Images of the scene showed a body on the ground as a man wearing a suit and holding a pistol stood nearby.

-• In a video circulating on social media that shows the shooting, the gunman is heard shouting, "Allahu akbar (God is great).
+• In a video circulating on social media that shows the shooting, the gunman is heard shouting, "Allahu akbar (God is greatest).
 Do not forget Aleppo!
 Do not forget Syria!
 Do not forget Aleppo!
 Do not forget Syria!"

 "Get back!
 Get back!" the man can be heard shouting in Turkish as he waves a gun.